 Best Shirt Colors for a Grey Suit

-The general idea for picking the right shirt is to have some degree of contrast between the suit and shirt color.
+The general idea for picking the right dress shirt is to have some degree of contrast between the suit and shirt color.

 Fortunately, grey does a good job of matching with a good number of shirt combinations.

 Almost any color will go with grey.
 It’s a matter of occasion, season, and personal style that ultimately dictates the shirt color combinations.

 A white dress shirt is the menswear classic that practically goes with every suit color, including grey.